 do i need to bring my own equipment?

 Bring along a small (10-30L) drybag.
 We supply SUPs, paddles and leashes.
 But you are welcome to bring any equipment with you.

 If you’re slightly unsure if it will be suitable, shoot Kev a message to have a chat.

 What level of skill/experience is required?

 Basic skills and a general level of fitness is required.
 You need to be able to paddle 10km comfortably and self-rescue.
-The week is designed to develop your paddling skills & knowledge in different environments, starting on gentle flatwater, to open sea, surf and finally on some small rapids.
-If you’d like to get the most out of the SUP surf session & whitewater paddling, we suggest that you be comfortable moving your feet around the board and can execute a 360 pivot turn in both directions.
+The week is designed to develop your paddling skills & knowledge in different environments, starting on gentle flatwater, to open sea and surf.
+If you’d like to get the most out of the SUP surf session , we suggest that you be comfortable moving your feet around the board and can execute a 360 pivot turn in both directions.
 You have plenty of time to practice!
 If you're in doubt, contact your local SUP school for a lesson or two.

 What are the paddling conditions like?